Near Denver City in Yoakum County, Texas — The American South (West South Central)

 Increased drilling activity in the area created a “boom town” atmosphere and led to the founding of Denver City (6 mi.
 S) in 1939.
 Petroleum remains the major industry in Yoakum County, a national leader in the production of crude oil.

-In 1964 Gene H. Bennett, the youngest son of L.P. and Ruth Bennett, donated this portion of the Bennett Ranch to the county for use as a park.
+In 1964 Gene H. Bennett, the youngest son of L.P. and Ruth Bennett, donated this portion of the Bennett Ranch to the

 Erected 1981 by Texas Historical Commission.
 (Marker Number 1229.)